 - Google Analytics

 How are your posts doing?
 Do you manage to convert your audience?
 Where are people coming from to your blog and how long do they stay?
+What are your strong metrics and where you can do a better job?
 These are all questions a freelance writer must find an answer for if they want their blog or their client’s blog to be successful.
 Without Google Analytics, which I’d argue is one of the first two or three plugins you should install on your WordPress site, this will be nearly impossible to find out.

 There you have it!
 Over 30 tools and apps that I would wholeheartedly recommend to every freelance writer.
+Also, I know I missed a lot of your favorite tools, so here’s a great list of 25 writer tools recommended by 21-times New York Times bestselling author Jerry Jenkins you might also want to add to that collection.
 Do you have any favourites of your own to add?
 Let me know in the comments below.